jacobahtan/docai-bootcamp-india/exercises/ex5/README.md

 You have learned how to create a custom schema for a new document type. confidence levels.<br>
-Continue to [Exercise 6](../ex6/README.md) to learn how to improve accuracy with Instant Learning.
+Continue to [Instant Learning Demo Video](https://youtu.be/fOZsmAPaD9E) to learn how to improve accuracy with Instant Learning.

 ### Navigation